Jane Harry: Quakerism

 Harry converted to the religious pursuit of Quakerism following the death of her young sister, Margaret, while she was at boarding school.
 After her sister's death, she found solace in a woman she met through Sprigg's intellectual social circle, Mary Morris Knowles.
-Quakers were some of the first to pursue the goal of the abolition of slavery, as they saw no difference in the soul of Black slaves or White high-society figures.
-Thus within Quakerism, Harry pursued what the modern era would define as feminist studies and pursuits.
-Many Quaker women, as Knowles enacted the Quaker right to refuse marriage (on more than one occasion in fact), and did not dress in styles typical to the social environment of the time, were considered to be queer activists as well.
+Quakers were some of the first to support the growing British abolitionist movement, to outlaw slavery, as they saw no difference between the souls of slaves, black or white, and the highest-born society figures.
+Through her friendship with Knowles, Harry encountered what the modern era might define as feminist attitudes, as although it was still a matter of dispute within Quakerism, Knowles enacted the Quaker right to refuse marriage (on more than one occasion), and even after she wed 'she resolved not to become ‘a poor passive machine ... a mere smiling Wife.’
+Although Knowles almost certainly would not have considered herself as one, she has also been interpreted as a queer activist as well.

 Quakerism was a diversion from typical religious pursuits of the period.
-This was a non-issue for Harry, though it was used as a scapegoat in her social circles, when she lost several acquaintances for her religious ideologies.
-With this religious rejection came racist rhetoric against Harry herself, and she was eventually rejected by her non-Quaker associates, who believed that she should have remained aligned with the religious teachings encouraged and provided by her wealthy father.
+This was a non-issue for Harry, but it was considered controversial in her high-born social circle, and she lost several acquaintances for her religious ideologies, who believed that she should have remained aligned with the religious teachings encouraged and provided by the majority of society.
 Particularly by her colleague in her social circles, Samuel Johnson.

-Hibbert himself did not approve of her religious change and refused to financially support her, even after she wrote a 28-page letter detailing the events that had occurred in England leading her to choose Quakerism, and how the event of her sister's death had caused her to lose faith in the religious instruction of the Catholic Church.
+Hibbert himself did not approve of her religious change and refused to financially support her, even after she wrote a 28-page letter detailing the events that had occurred in England leading her to choose Quakerism, and how the event of her sister's death had caused her to lose faith in the religious instruction of the Church of England.
 Her benefactor, Nathaniel Spriggs, informed her that she was no longer welcome to reside with him under his care following her change of religious pursuit.
 Harry instead found her own financial support and acquired a job working for the wealthy Quaker Sampson Lloyd as a governess for his fifteen children, and living with her friend Knowles.
-This was a job uncommon to be entrusted to a young Black woman, as she is their teacher, not just a caretaker.
+This was a job commonly entrusted to women with her level of education (although the rarity of young educated black women in England made her unusual in the role).
 The Lloyd family was a generous beneficiary and supporter of the abolition movement, focusing their efforts on Jamaica from their home in England.